NYPL/scsbuster/README.md

 Merging `feature_branch` => `qa` automatically deploys to the qa environment.
 Merging `qa` => `production` automatically deploys to the production environment.
-After a release, please backmerge production to qa with a PR.a
+After a release, please backmerge production to qa with a PR.